Federal Agency Contact Name: Administration for Children and Families, Children's Bureau.

 Care should be taken to produce an abstract/summary that accurately and concisely reflects the proposed project.
 It should describe the objectives of the project, the approach to be used and the results or benefits expected.

-—Indirect cost rate agreement.
-If claiming indirect costs, provide Start Printed Page 20926documentation that applicant currently has an indirect cost rate approved by the Department of Health and Human Services (HHS) or another cognizant Federal agency.
+7. Indirect cost rate agreement.
+If claiming indirect costs, provide documentation that applicant currently has an indirect cost rate approved by the Department of Health and Human Services (HHS) or another cognizant Federal agency.

-—The application limit is 45 pages total including all forms and attachments.
+12. The application limit is 90 pages total including all forms and attachments.
 Submit one original and two copies.

 To be considered for funding, each application must be submitted with the Standard Federal Forms (provided at the end of this announcement or through the electronic links provided) and following the guidance provided.
 The application must be signed by an individual authorized to act for the applicant agency and to assume responsibility for the obligations imposed by the terms and conditions of the grant award.